canonical/k8s-snap/docs/src/snap/explanation/epa.md

    This helps in managing and isolating resource usage effectively.
 -  **Monitoring and Metrics**: Monitoring tools such as Prometheus and Grafana can be used to track the performance and resource utilisation of CPU-pinned workloads.
-Metrics include CPU usage, core allocation, and task scheduling times, which help in optimising and troubleshooting performance-sensitive applications.
+Metrics include CPU usage, core allocation and task scheduling times, which help in optimising and troubleshooting performance-sensitive applications.
 -  **Isolation and Security**: Security contexts and isolation mechanisms